 JOOLA have produced an extremely popular table tennis conversion table that is well suited for younger children and beginners alike.
 The Tetra 4 piece is intuitively engineered in two pieces, with each piece folding in half (or a quarter of the full table dimension) using a 3 hinge system.
 The Tetra 4 is also one of the lightest conversion tables that you’ll find weighing 85 lbs.

-Not only does this make it much easier to store – even under your pool table if it allows – but it also makes it possible for children to assemble with its small size and lightweight.
+This not only provides easy storage – even under your pool table if it allows – but it also makes it possible for children to assemble with its small size and lightweight.
 JOOLA have definitely found a sweet spot with this product.

 To achieve this design and weight, some compromises had to be made.
 The Tetra 4 is one of the thinnest table tops that we’ve reviewed measuring 12mm and the folding design does produce a seam along the centre length of the table.
 This results in an imperfect bounce and the chance of play being affected by the ball landing on the seam.
 Some customers have also complained that the two sides can be slightly uneven due to the hinges pushing the table up in the centre.
 This is only the case if you have the table lying on a completely flat surface like a dining table.

-The JOOLA Tetra offers some protection for your under table with the inclusion of protective foam pads.
+The JOOLA Tetra offers some protection for your pool table with the inclusion of protective foam pads.
 These pads don’t cover much space and we recommend purchasing additional foam or use other protection.

 JOOLA has created something different with the Tetra 4 that is great for the young beginner.
 But if you’re after something a little more professional than one of the other products is for you.